An overflowing inbox. Distracting notifications all day long. The urgent burying the important.

-The urgent buries the important.
+The urgent messages bury the important.
 We don't reply to our team or VIPs.
 We miss notifications from tools like Google Docs.

 As a result, we lose opportunities.
-Or worse, we let down the people who count on us.
+Or worse, we let down people who count on us.

 With Split Inbox, you can:

 - Quickly get to the messages that matter most.

 - Experience fewer context switches and stay in flow longer.

 Split Inbox is especially powerful if you get a high volume of emails.
 It’s challenging to hit Inbox Zero in one go for such inboxes.

 Split emails from your team.
 Or from VIPs.
 Or your most used tools — Trello, GitHub, Asana, Google Docs — you name it.

 - To create Team and VIP splits, hit Cmd+K → "split settings"

 - To split out a tool like Trello, hit Cmd+K → "split" on any Trello email.